Kee-nan/ASN3/README.md

 # 1. Clone the repo
 git clone https://github.com/Kee-nan/ASN3

+# 2. Use git-lfs to get CSV files
+git lfs install # If you don't have git-lfs set up git lfs pull # Get files

-# 2. Setup virtual environment
+# 3. Setup virtual environment
 python -m venv venv
 source venv/bin/activate   # For Mac/Linux
 # OR
 .\venv\Scripts\activate    # For Windows

-# 3. Install dependencies
+# 4. Install dependencies
 pip install -r requirements.txt

-# 4. Run the application
+# 5. Run the application
 python main.py <app_name>
 # OR
 python3 main.py <app_name>

-# 5. Click on the link provided in console by the application.
+# 6. Click on the link provided in console by the application.
 ```
+### NOTE IF GIT LFS DOES NOT WORK:
+We've noticed that we're sometimes being rate-limited by GitHub for LFS, meaning you cannot pull any of the CSVs.
+If this happens to you, we have a Google Drive folder that holds all of the CSVs.
+[Google Drive Link](https://drive.google.com/drive/folders/1m8kfVwJXnWNPBFtJpnz6KkS-Y843mjKt?usp=sharing)

+This drive link contains the CSVs for `Releases/`, `Clusters/` and `Reviews/` and should be able to be dragged and dropped into the repository.
+We apologize for the inconvenience.

 ---